 A roommate must agree to a guest’s stay, and sign off on the guest pass, each and every time the guest remains overnight in the room.
 Students will be permitted to have overnight guests a maximum of five times per month.
 No student may have a guest overnight more than two consecutive nights.
-A maximum of two guests per hostess, per night will be in effect.
+A maximum of two guests per host/hostess per night will be in effect.

-The procedure for registering an overnight guest will be the following: The student hostess must obtain a guest pass from Residence Life, Public Safety or their Resident Assistant.
-This pass must be signed by all necessary parties, including the hostess, the guest and all roommates, and the guest must be signed in to the guest log found at Public Safety.
+The procedure for registering an overnight guest will be the following: The student host/hostess must obtain a guest pass from Residence Life, Public Safety or their Resident Assistant.
+This pass must be signed by all necessary parties, including the host/hostess, the guest and all roommates, and the guest must be signed in to the guest log found at Public Safety.
 Guests with a vehicle on campus must also obtain an overnight parking permit at Public Safety.
 Guests must carry the guest pass with them at all times during the duration of their stay on campus.

 First Year residents are not permitted to have overnights guests for the first two weeks of the fall semester including Orientation Weekend.
 Beginning the third Monday of the fall semester, the above guidelines for overnight guests apply to first year students as well.